By Rick Steves, Lale Surmen Aran, and Tankut Aran

 - "Are you lost?
 Can I help you find something?"

 - "Would you like a cup of tea?"

-If, on the other hand, you're looking to chat, you'll find that many merchants are very talkative — but be warned that a lengthy conversation may give them false hopes that you're looking to buy, and could make it even more difficult to extract yourself gracefully from the interaction.
+If, on the other hand, you're looking to chat, you're in the right place.
+Merchants are often very talkative — but be warned that a lengthy conversation may give them false hopes that you're looking to buy and could make it even more difficult to extract yourself gracefully from the interaction.